 We are allowed a first-year bonus depreciation deduction equal to 100% of the adjusted basis of certain depreciable property acquired and placed in service after September 27, 2017 and before January 1, 2023.
 For property placed in service during subsequent years, the deduction is phased down by 20% per year until December 31, 2026.
 This depreciation deduction applies to both new and used property.
 However, use of the deduction with respect to used property is subject to certain anti-abuse restrictions, including the requirement that the property be acquired from an unrelated party.
 We can elect to forgo the depreciation bonus and use the alternative depreciation system for any class of property for a taxable year.
-Under a transition rule, we can also elect to apply a 50% bonus depreciation deduction instead of the 100% deduction for our first taxable year ending after September 27, 2017.
 In addition, an immaterial amount of our property is not expected to be eligible for this bonus depreciation as a result of an exclusions that applies to property placed in service with respect to, among other things, regulated natural gas pipelines.